eth-sri/eth-sri.github.io/_blogposts/bayesian.md

 {:.blogpost-caption}
 ***Bayes optimal attack compared to other attacks.** We consider several different defenses with adding Gaussian or Laplacian noise or pruning and show that Bayes optimal attack is typically the best.*

-We can observe that Bayes optimal adversary generally performs best, showing that the optimal attack needs to leverage structure of the probability distribution of the gradients induced by the defense.
+We observe that Bayes optimal adversary generally performs best, showing that the optimal attack needs to leverage structure of the probability distribution of the gradients induced by the defense.
 Note that, in the case of Gaussian defense, $\ell_2$ and Bayes attacks are equivalent up to a constant factor, and it is expected that they achieve a similar result.
 In all other cases, Bayes optimal adversary outperforms the other attacks.
-Overall, this experiment provides empirical support for our theoretical results, confirming practical utility of the Bayes optimal adversary.
+Overall, this experiment provides empirical support for our theory, confirming practical utility of the Bayes optimal adversary.

+### Summary

+In this blog post we considered the problem of privacy in federated learning and investigated the Bayes optimal adversary which tries to reconstruct original data from the gradient updates.
+We derived form of this adversary and showed that attacks proposed in prior work are different approximations of this optimal adversary.
+Experimentally, we showed that existing defenses do not protect against strong attackers, and that deriving good defense remains an open challenge.
+Furthermore, we showed that Bayes optimal adversary is stronger than other attacks when it can exploit structure in probability distributions, confirming our theoretical results.
+For more details, please check out our [ICLR 2022 paper](https://arxiv.org/abs/2111.04706).